What Brands Need to Know About the New Holiday Paradigm

 We just wrapped up our third, and final, wave of research on consumer fear and anxiety, with a few extra questions about holiday plans and sentiment mixed in.
-Alter Agents senior research analyst Clayton Southerly gives a sneak peek into some of the initial findings in his new article for AdvertisingWeek360, the blog associated with the popular AdvertisingWeek conference for marketing, advertising, technology and brand professionals.
-His article, called “Tis the (new) Season: A Different Holiday Paradigm,” covers our research and provides some advice to brands for the upcoming season.
+The findings have implications for brands this holiday season, and Alter Agents Marketing Communications Manager Clayton Southerly discusses these and more in his latest column for AdvertisingWeek360, titled “Tis the (new) Season: A Different Holiday Paradigm.”

 A whopping 80% of our respondents said that they would be scaling back gatherings and celebrations in light of the pandemic, with older individuals being more likely to say they would be spending the holidays alone.
-Clayton writes that, in light of this data, “forging connections virtually will be more important than ever as we learned in our recent work with Snapchat on friendship.”
+Clayton writes that, in light of this data, “forging connections virtually will be more important than ever as we learned in our recent work with Snapchat” on The Friendship Report 2020.

 From a shopping standpoint, only one-third of respondents said they would spend the same amount as past holiday seasons, with 54% indicating they would spend less or nothing at all.
 Not surprisingly, more than half also said that they would be shopping online more this year and foregoing trips to brick and mortar locations.